 Opting to mingle with their guests before their wedding ceremony was just the first of many surprises during this contemporary Longview Gallery wedding.
 Hanging greyscale hand-painted lamps, a ping-pong table, and a floating cake all made this wedding unforgettable.
 And to top it all off, seeing the bride in her green gown was a moment that took our breath away.

 Fresh and fun described this sumptuous, organic, and free couple on their wedding day.
 The rustic barn turned bistro-like atmosphere was full of mixed patterns, colorful florals, and carefully created menus and libations.
 Space and freedom was felt in the clear top tent addition that allowed guests to dance the night away under the stars.

 Photography by Jodi Miller

-A classic wedding with over the top florals was this brides' desire.
+A classic wedding with over the top flowers was this bride's desire.
 With the help of some gorgeous draping, lighting, and tons of unique floral designs, we were able to transform a bland ballroom into an oasis of beauty.